SAPH1TE/SAPH1TE/README.md

            TO DO
   ==========================
   - custom waka time embed (or just an existing one that supports jolly but likley not)
-  - Who RTJ4 Spotify Gif
+  - Do an RTJ4 Spotify Gif for more personality and relations alongside the album cover having a hot pink that matches the profile theme
   - updating changelog (kinda like a public updating diary) -> Current idea is to fetch a dialy updaing static image generated from a vercel deployment
   - Group up the badges into subsections for readability
   - Make the tech stack a single SVG to be loaded for less requests and optimization